 BNP Paribas is our sole shareholder.
-On 31 January 2016, BNP Paribas has appointed as sole member of the Management Board BNP Paribas Finance B.V., a company established and existing under the laws of the Netherlands, with its registered office at Herengracht 595, 1017 CE Amsterdam, the Netherlands.
+On 31 January 2016, BNP Paribas appointed as sole member of the Management Board BNP Paribas Finance B.V., a company established and existing under the laws of the Netherlands, with its registered office at Herengracht 595, 1017 CE Amsterdam, the Netherlands.
 Messrs.
-Herskovic, Stroet, van Asma and Thielemans as directors of BNP Paribas Finance B.V. have the power to take all necessary measures in relation to the issue of securities of BNP Paribas Issuance B.V.
+Edwin Herskovic, Erik Stroet, Geert Lippens, Folkert van Asma, Richard Daelman and Matthew Yandle as directors of BNP Paribas Finance B.V. have the power to take all necessary measures in relation to the issue of securities of BNP Paribas Issuance B.V.